hmrc/vat-api/public/api/conf/1.0/docs/overview.md

 ### Fraud prevention

-<span style="color:red">We expect it</span> will become compulsory to supply header information for this <span style="color:red">API from April 19, 2019</span> to <a href="/api-documentation/docs/reference-guide#fraud-prevention">prevent fraud</a>.
+We expect it will become compulsory to supply header information for this API from April 19, 2019 to <a href="/api-documentation/docs/reference-guide#fraud-prevention">prevent fraud</a>.
 We recommend that you include this now.